HiroNewf/Network-Plus-Notes/README.md

     - T1 timer
         - When the devices will try to renew the IP address (50% of the lease time)
     - T2 timer
-        - If the original DHCP server if down it will try to keep the IP address by talking to another DHCP server around (87.5% of the lease time)
+        - If the original DHCP server is down it will try to keep the IP address by talking to another DHCP server around (87.5% of the lease time)

 ## [An Overview of NTP](https://www.youtube.com/watch?v=1GtySPUW-XA&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=44&ab_channel=ProfessorMesser)